-To operate the washdown, open the seacock located on the starboard side of the aft bilge.
-Depress the washdown switch on the accessory switch panel.
-This system will now be pressurized at the washdown faucet outlet.
-This faucet may be used alone or with a hose.
-A hose with a spray nozzle attached may be used intermittently without turning the switch "off" in the same fashion as a home yard hose with a nozzle.
-The washdown pump has an internal pressurization switch that will maintain water pressure as needed until the switch is turned "off" at the switch panel.
-See "Livewell/Washdown System" on page 8-15 for a layout diagram.
+To operate the washdown, open the seacock located on starboard side under the aft seat lid.
+Depress the washdown switch on the accessory switch panel at the helm.
+The washdown system will now be pressurized at the washdown faucet outlet.
+This faucet may be used alone or with a washdown hose.
+A washdown hose with a spray nozzle attached may be used intermittently without turning the switch "off".
+This operation is basically the same as a home yard hose with a nozzle.
+The washdown pump has an internal pressurization switch that will maintain water pressure is needed until the switch is turned "off" at the switch panel.